Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will meet Bobby Witt Jr. and the Kansas City Royals on Saturday at Minute Maid Park, at 7:10 PM ET.
+The Houston Astros and Kansas City Royals will play on Sunday at Minute Maid Park, at 2:10 PM ET, with Kyle Tucker and Maikel Garcia among those expected to step up at the plate.

-The Astros are -225 moneyline favorites for this matchup with the Royals (+180).
-The total is 8.5 runs for this game.
+The Astros are -250 moneyline favorites for this matchup against the Royals (+200).
+The total is 9.5 runs for this contest.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.